-Submissions are invited from any elector or ratepayer with respect to the proposed rates, and any related matter, within a minimum 21 days of the date of this notice.
-Submissions should be addressed to the Chief Executive Officer, Shire of East Pilbara, PMB 22, NEWMAN WA 6753 or emailed to admin@eastpilbara.wa.gov.au and clearly marked Submission - Differential Rating 2022-2023.
+Submissions are invited from all electors, ratepayers and our community with respect to the proposed rates and any related matter, within a minimum 21 days of the date of this notice.

+Submissions should be addressed to the Chief Executive Officer, Shire of East Pilbara, PMB 22, NEWMAN WA 6753 or emailed to admin@eastpilbara.wa.gov.au and clearly marked Submission - Differential Rating 2023 - 2024.

-All submissions should be received no later than 4.30pm on 20 June 2022.
+All submissions should be received no later than 4.00pm on 24 May 2023.

+Steven Harding

-Steven Harding Chief Executive Officer
+Chief Executive Officer